-In November 2015 the company entered into a loan agreement with Continental AG in the amount of EUR 439,650,000, a maturity date of 24 May 2016 and a fixed interest rate of 2,868%.
-The loan is classified as long-term as they are not expected to be realised within twelve months after the reporting period.
-For this loan the carrying value approximate its fair value as the loan has been issued in November 2015.
+In November 2016 the company entered into a loan agreement with Continental AG in the amount of EUR 439,650,000, a maturity date of 20 March 2017 and a fixed interest rate of 2,868%.
+The loan has been repaid at maturity date.

+For this loan the carrying value approximate its fair value due to the short remaining maturity.